 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Rates include a Continental, full-English or à la carte breakfast: our favourites include the organic bircher muesli with honeycomb and the smoked Wiltshire bacon on fresh sourdough.
+Rates include a Continental, full-English or à la carte breakfast: our favourites include the homemade seed and goji berry granola and avo on Bertinet sourdough with spiced tomato and poached eggs.

-Ian and Christa are passionate about supporting local designers, and their influence can be seen all over the hotel: Woodhouse and Law and the Rossiters of Bath interpret the hotel’s mantra – ‘luxury for the curious’ – in the rooms.
+The hotel's passionate about supporting local designers: Woodhouse and Law and the Rossiters of Bath interpret Great Pulteney’s mantra – ‘wonder-filled and happy hotels’ – in the rooms.
 Keep an eye out for Martin Hulbert’s Lost Earring chandelier, crafted from thousands of lone earrings.

 At the hotel

-Free WiFi throughout; on-site parking (£20 a night; space is limited and subject to availability); laundry service; access to a generous larder with free drinks and snacks.
-In rooms: internet-enabled LED TV with Sky and free sports and movie channels; tea- and Nespresso coffee-making kit.
+Free WiFi throughout; on-site parking (£22 a night; space is limited and subject to availability); laundry service; access to a generous pantry with free drinks and snacks.
+In rooms: internet-enabled LED TV with Chromecast; tea- and Nespresso coffee-making kit, and Dyson hairdryers.

 Our favourite rooms

-The rooms at No.15 are individually decorated, either by owners Ian and Christa, or interior designers they admire.
-The Pulteney Junior Suites are our favourite: thought up by Martin Hulbert – the designer responsible for Smith-approved hotels Chewton Glen, the Grove and Coworth Park – they’re the image of romantic, understated elegance.
+The rooms at No.15 are individually decorated.
+The Pulteney Rooms are our favourite: thought up by Martin Hulbert – the designer responsible for Smith-approved hotels Chewton Glen, the Grove and Coworth Park – they’re the image of romantic, understated elegance.
 The marble washstands, high ceilings and vast sash windows are straight from a Jane Austen classic, and the plexiglass furniture adds a whimsically modern touch.

 Aspiring Lizzie Bennets should pack cosmopolitan gear for sightseeing – smart skinny jeans, soft tailoring and ballet pumps will go down well (though you needn’t bother with a corset).
 Mr Darcys should aim for gentlemanly chic in chinos, blazers and collared shirts.